ingen0s/quantumfuse/Q-Resonator.md

     - Idle (Negative Polarity): The crystal is in its ground vibrational state (∣0⟩) and the piezo is configured for a negative-going force (compression).

     - Excited (Negative Polarity): The crystal is in its excited vibrational state (∣1⟩) and the piezo is configured for a negative-going force.

+    - The polarity reversal does not create two new, distinct quantum energy levels; the system remains a two-level qubit (a qudit of dimension D=2)

 - **September 21, 2025:** Successfully created a Gaussian splat with nerfstudio.